Brügger, Brücker, Brugger, Brucker

 A recruiting commission went in 1657 to Holland to obtain experienced officers for the regiments.
 Next to Amsterdam and Maastricht, Utrecht was a center of advanced gunsmith craft on the Continent.

-Andreas Andreasen Brügger 25 May 1732 killed his Premier Lieutenant Georg Blomenberg in the Tross guest house in Holmedal.
+Andreas Andreasen Brügger on 25 May 1732 killed his Premier Lieutenant Georg Blomenberg in the Tross guest house in Holmedal.
 By court-martial 3 July 1732 sentenced to death.
 By reg. res.
 24 December same year pardoned, shall until further notice be placed at Munkholmen.
 On duty Lieutenant reform at Bergen fortress 16 August 1733.
 Captain’s rank 12/3 – 1750.
 Resignation 15 September 1753.
 He received permission to hand over his Warden Lieutenant place to his son Hans Andreas Brügger.
+Source 1.

 Married in 1724 and had 3 children (later in the court-martial verdict in 1732 it is mentioned that he then had 5 small children).
 Information in the church registers indicates several children.
+Source 2,3.

 «Brygger, reducirter Second Lieutenant, der mit wart-Geld bey Capitain Schreuders Compagnie von den ersten Bergenhusischen Regiment stehet, in Friderichshald gebohren, und 35 Jahr alt ist, 18 Jahr gedienet, und 5 kleinen Kinder hat ….»

-This shows that Andreas Andreasen Brügger was born in Fredrikshald (now Halden) ca. 1697.
+This shows that Andreas Andreasen Brügger was born in Fredrikshald (now Halden) about 1697.
 I have only found one family Brügger in Halden (Fredrikshald) at that time, and Y-DNA test from Willy Brugger shows that their ancestors come from Northern France.
-Andreas Brügger (born 1666 in Schweiz – died latest 1711 in Norway) must therefore probably be the father of Andreas Andreasen Brügger, born in Halden ca. 1697.
+Andreas Brügger (born 1666 in Schweiz – died latest 1711 in Norway) must therefore probably be the father of Andreas Andreasen Brügger, born in Halden about 1697.

-Slottet og Fæstningen Bergenhus Ao 1765
+Bergenhus Castle and Fortress Ao 1765

 1. The Commandant’s House